 A digital computer needs devices which can store information.
 A flip flop is a binary storage device.
 It can store binary bit either 0 or 1.
 It has two stable states HIGH and LOW i.e. 1 and 0.
 It has the property to remain in one state indefinitely until it is directed by an input signal to switch over to the other state.
 It is also called bistable multivibrator.

-The basic formation of flip flop is to store data.
-They can be used to keep a record or what value of variable (input, output or intermediate).
-Flip flop are also used to exercise control over the functionality of a digital circuit i.e. change the operation of a circuit depending on the state of one or more flip flops.
+The basic function of flip flop is to store data.
+They can be used to keep a record of value of variable (input, output or intermediate).
+They are also used to exercise control over the functionality of a digital circuit i.e. change the operation of a circuit depending on the state of one or more flip flops.
 These devices are mainly used in situations which require one or more of these three.

 Operations, storage and sequencing.

 The R-S (Reset Set) flip flop is the simplest of all and easiest to understand.
 It is basically a device which has two outputs one being the inverse or complement of the other, and two inputs.
 A pulse on one of the inputs to take on a particular logical state.
 The outputs will then remain in this state until a similar pulse is applied to the other input.
 The two inputs are called the Set and Reset input (sometimes called the preset and clear inputs).

 Such flip flop can be made simply by cross coupling two inverting gates either NAND or NOR gate.
 Figure 1(a) shows on RS flip flop using NAND gate and Figure 1(b) shows the same circuit using NOR gate.